ppy/osu-wiki/wiki/Help_Center/en.md

 **On most Windows installations, Windows Firewall will be the default firewall software.**

-To make sure osu! can access the internet, we'll need to allow it to communicate through Windows Firewall.
+To make sure osu! can access the internet, we will need to allow it to communicate through Windows Firewall.
 Here's how to check and add osu! to the program's list:

 1. Open the Start menu.
 2. Type `allow an app` into the search bar within the Start menu.